People form small business partnerships when they share a passion for an idea but lack the resources to carry it out on their own.

 And even if you share risk tolerance today, can you guarantee that things won’t change?

-And one business partner’s desire to be more risky or more conservative can have ramifications that the other partner isn’t okay with.
+And one business partner’s desire to be riskier or more conservative can have ramifications that the other partner isn’t okay with.

 What if the less risk-averse partner does something that causes the business to get sued?